williamgilpin/howto/howto_bigdata.md

 /log:C:\William\Desktop\robolog.txt will export the terminal status updates to a text file on your desktop instead of printing them
 Note: MIR can't tell if a file was renamed, sometimes it will just re-copy the entire directory.

-**Watch which directory you list as the source and the destination, if you mess this up then terrible things will happen**
+**Watch which directory you list as the source and the destination, if you mess this up then problems will occur**

 *Note: if you run a copy and there are files in the source which were moved to the Recycle Bin, for some reason these files will get copied over as well.
 Empty the Recycling Bin before initiating a transfer in order to prevent this from happening.*

 ### Verify the backup

 After the first backup (and every so often afterwards), it is a good idea to check the backup to make sure that it is happening correctly.
 Right now I just spot-check files, but a much smarter method would involve selecting random files (or even entire directories) and comparing their md5 hashes.
-I do not yet have a batch script that will do this step.
+We have a buggy script that does this step, but it's not reliable enough to share yet.

 ## My current SOP for data backup